Dermal Fillers vs other treatments

 Who is the best candidate for Dermal Fillers?

-Dermal Fillers are ideal for patients who:
+I would recommend Dermal Fillers to patients who:

 • Have facial volume loss in areas like the cheeks, temples, or lips